IgniteUI/help-topics/topics/02_Controls/igDataChart/00_Overview/~igDataChart_Overview.md

 			</td>

 			<td>
-				The charting functionality of the Ignite UI library is distributed across several files depending on the series type.
+				The charting functionality of the %%ProductName%% library is distributed across several files depending on the series type.

 				In case you wish to include resources manually, you need to use the dependencies listed in the following tables.